tyberious-1/Leaflet/README.md

 # Leaflet
 Leaflet is a digital GM screen designed for use with the Basic Fantasy RPG (www.basicfantasy.org).

+# Project Status
+Project is in early Alpha stages please check back for progress updates

 # Using the Program
 1. Install Python